10 Things to Do in Krakow in Summer

 Market Square in Summer| ©Iz Marty

-Summer is the peak tourist season in Krakow, so crowds are common in the most touristy areas of the city.
-However, if you go a little out of the historic center (even in the Jewish quarter) the situation is somewhat quieter.
+Summer is the peak tourist season in Krakow, so crowds are common in the city’s most touristy areas.
+However, if you venture a bit outside the historic center (including the Jewish Quarter), the situation is somewhat calmer.

-This large influx influences the rise in prices for accommodation and flights.
-Fortunately, the low prices of food, transportation and entrance fees compensate for this increase.
+This large influx of tourists leads to higher prices for accommodation and flights.
+Fortunately, the low prices for food, transportation, and admission tickets offset this increase.